MARKETING CONCEPT AND PHILOSOPHY

 PRODUCT PHILOSOPHY

-the organization also assumes it knows what is best for the consumer.
 This philosophy of only relying on the organization's skill and desires for the product did not lead to poor sales.
 In much of the product philosophy era, organizations were able to sell all of the products that they made.
 The success of the product philosophy era is due mostly to the time and level of technology in which it was dominant.
 The product era spanned both the pre-Industrial Revolution era and much of the time after the Industrial Revolution.

 The period before the Industrial Revolution was the time when most goods were made by hand.
 The production was very slow and few goods could be produced.
 However, there was also a demand for those goods, and the slow production could not fill the demand in many cases.
 The importance for management of this shortage was that very little marketing was needed.